fsi-open/admin-bundle/README.md

 # FSi Admin Bundle

-FSi Admin Bundle is a complete solution that provides mechanisms to generate an admin panel for any Symfony2 based application.
+FSi Admin Bundle is a complete solution that provides mechanisms to generate an admin panel for any Symfony2 (and 3) based application.

 > **Important** - the bundle is not integrated with Symfony's security component.
 By default the path /admin is not protected
 > and you need to secure it on your own.
 It's recommended to use [FSiAdminSecurityBundle](https://github.com/fsi-open/admin-security-bundle)